ht-diva/jupyterlab_launcher/README.md

 squeue -u  $(whoami)
 ```

-and the output will be available in the `jupyterlab.log` file in your home directory.
+and the output will be available in the `$job-id_jupyterlab.log` file in your home directory.

+Once the job has started, we can't access the compute nodes directly, so we have to bridge to them using [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding).

 ### Port forwarding Jupyterlab

 First, we need to know in which node and port Jupyterlab is running on.
 Most likely this will be port 8890, but can be different.
-If you want to be sure, just look at `jupyterlab.log` and check for something like this:
+If you want to be sure, just look at `$job-id_jupyterlab.log` and check for something like this at the end of file:
 ```
 [I 2022-10-19 16:31:13.141 ServerApp] Jupyter Server 1.21.0 is running at:
 [I 2022-10-19 16:31:13.141 ServerApp] http://cnode23:8890/lab?token=1ac91f8df807e4b22888207ccb19897967161e60c7a0